Entry and Fusion Inhibitors

 - Postural hypotension (generally seen in patients with severe renal insufficiency)

-- Maraviroc is recommended for patients with only CCR5-tropic HIV-1.
-Conduct testing with HIV tropism assay (see Drug-Resistance Testing in the Adult and Adolescent Guidelines) before using maraviroc to exclude the presence of CXCR4-tropic or mixed/dual-tropic HIV.
+- Maraviroc is recommended for use in patients who only have CCR5-tropic HIV-1.
+Conduct testing with a HIV tropism assay (see Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines) before using maraviroc to exclude the presence of CXCR4-tropic or mixed/dual-tropic HIV.
 Do not use maraviroc if CXCR4-tropic or mixed/dual-tropic HIV is present.

 - Maraviroc can be given without regard to food.